akretion/stock-logistics-workflow/stock_3pl_api/readme/USAGE.rst

 we can import in 3PL using the **GET /picking endpoint**.

 Curl example::
-  curl -v -H "API-KEY: 42D144F7BE780EBD" "http://localhost:8069/stock-3pl-api/picking?picking_type_name=Delivery&states=assigned"
+  curl -H "API-KEY: 42D144F7BE780EBD" "http://localhost:8069/stock-3pl-api/picking?picking_type_name=Delivery&states=assigned"

 **filters**: you can use the same filters as for the incoming pickings described in the previous section.
 Notice that for delivery we use **picking_type_name=Delivery**.